About the Program

 Test out of the Apprentice Level Course

 Our Apprentice course is the foundation for all other courses.
-Experienced beekeepers may begin at a higher level (Journeyman Level or Natural Beekeeping) if they pass the Apprentice-Level course final exams.
+Experienced beekeepers may begin at a higher level (Journeyman Level or Natural Beekeeping) if they pass UM's Apprentice Level course final exams.
 To test into the Journeyman course, participants must achieve an average score of 80% or higher across both online exams, which have been designed to determine Apprentice-Level proficiency.

 We suggest reading the Apprentice Level book before attempting the exams: